Mikeismename/CAIts/README.md

    - Then, user requests are translated into Japanese using the Yandex Translate API.
    - The translated request and context from the corresponding JSON files are sent to the fine-tuned Yandex GPT for a response.

-3. **Searching for Answers in JSON Files:**
+3. **Searching for Answers in Vectorized Files at Clickhouse:**
-   - JSON files are stored in folders corresponding to the years of the data.
+   - .csv files corresponding to the years of the data.
-   - Depending on the year selected by the user, answers are searched in the corresponding folders.
+   - Depending on the year selected by the user, answers are searched in the corresponding files.

 4. **Translating and Formatting Answers:**
    - The obtained answers are translated back into Russian using Yandex Translate.
 Special algorithms ensure that Japanese proper names are preserved in their original form.